beaujeant/beaujeant.github.io/AppSec101/lab.md

 Breakpoint 2, 0x08048433 in main ()
 ```

-> Note: Since the application was already running, you should have a warning asking you whether you really want to start from the beginning.
+> __Note__: Since the application was already running, you should have a warning asking you whether you really want to start from the beginning.
 You simply need to type `y` to confirm.

 Now we reached the breakpoint at `call 0x8048461 <mul>`.
 If you want to, you can execute the command `disassemble main` again to see where we are.
 The `call` instruction will redirect the execution flow to the function `mul`.
 If you want the function to execute and go straight to the next instruction (i.e. `add esp,0x10`) you can use the command `nexti`.
 But if you want to follow the execution flow and jump in the function `mul`, you can use the command `stepi`.
 Let's use the later: